aadilkhalifa/IRIS_2021_Aadil_K_191IT101/README.md

 ## List of non-implemented/planned features
 1. Create templates for adding new transactions, to make it more convineint for the user to add frequent transactions.
+2. Better way of managing categories, ability to remove unwanted categories as well.
-2. Diplay the details for amounts of each category in addition to the static pic chart when the user hovers or taps.
+3. Diplay the details for amounts of each category in addition to the static pic chart when the user hovers or taps.
-3. Display more charts and statistics to analysis spending pattens.
+4. Display more charts and statistics to analysis spending pattens.
-4. Create features for setting a monthly and tracking.
+5. Create features for setting a monthly cap and tracking.
-5. More optional details to a transaction could be allowed, which could be viewed on a new screen on tapping the card.
+6. More optional details to a transaction could be allowed, which could be viewed on a new screen on tapping the card.
 Details such as adding tags to mark transactions could be added.
-6. Features for reminiders for monthly bill due dates could be set.
+7. Features for reminiders for monthly bill due dates could be set.
-7. Features to make the UI more customizable.
+8. Features to make the UI more customizable.
-8. Display a confirm button when user attempts to delete a transaction, to avoid accidental swiping a the transaction cards.
+9. Display a confirm button when user attempts to delete a transaction, to avoid accidental swiping a the transaction cards.
-9. Features to track available balance and to record credit values also in addition to debit.
+10. Features to track available balance and to record credit values also in addition to debit.
-10. Code can be made much cleaner and better structured widget tree can be used.
+11. Code can be made much cleaner and better structured widget tree can be used.
-11. Usage of provider package for state management and hive for storing data can be improved since not much time was done in a hurry.
+12. Usage of provider package for state management and hive for storing data can be improved since not much time was done in a hurry.
-12. Current application isn't designed for horizontal view.
+13. Current application isn't designed for horizontal view.
 That could be worked on.

 ## List of known bugs